-Since the deleted data from external hard drives will not be moved to the computer recycle bin, it can be recovered with the usual methods we frequently use.
-In addition, different from CMD Prompt and Windows built-in restore tool, third-party software will enable you to see the specification of the lost and deleted items, like file type, modification date, file size, file name, etc. And that’s why we start with how to recover files from USB with software.
+Since the deleted data from external hard drives will not be moved to the computer recycle bin, it can’t be recovered with the usual methods we frequently use.
+In addition, different from CMD Prompt and Windows built-in restore tool, third-party data recovery software will enable you to see the specification of the lost and deleted items, like file type, date modified, file size, file name, etc. And that’s why we start with how to recover files from USB drives for free via software.

-WorkinTool Data Recovery is FREE software that enables you to check the file specification before putting it back in its original place.
-This freeware runs perfectly on the Windows system.
-It can effectively recover files deleted for various reasons like maloperation, formatted devices, unsafely ejection of external devices, disruption of power supply, etc. Its key features are as follows.
-You can click the button below to free download this freeware and put it into immediate use.
+Speaking of reliable and professional USB data recovery software, WorkinTool Data Recovery is a must-have.
+It enables you to check the file specification and preview it before putting it back in its original place.
+This software runs perfectly on the Windows system.
+It can effectively recover USB flash drive files lost from maloperation, formatting, unsafely ejection, disruption of power supply, etc. In addition to USB data recovery, you can also use it to perform SD card recovery, recycle bin recovery, disk partition recovery, formatted device recovery, and so on.
+Its key features are as follows.
+You can click the button below to free download this software and put it into immediate use.

-Now, it’s time to understand how to recover deleted files from USB with software.
+Now, it’s time to understand how to recover deleted files from USB flash drives with software.
 Follow the detailed instruction below.

 1. Launch this USB drive recovery tool and connect your USB drive to a computer.
-Click USB/Memory Card Recovery.
-This feature is applicable to any external hard drives, like USB drives, other flash drives, pen drives, etc.
+Select your USB flash drive on the main page.

-2. Select your external device and hit Start scanning.
-Wait for a while, and you will see an interface displaying all files in your USB drive by file type.
-In the Deleted Files menu, you can find all the lost and invisible files.
+2. Select a scan method from the Quick/Deep/Formatted Scan and press Scan Now to start scanning.
+Wait for a while, and you will see an interface displaying all files on your USB drive.

 3. Go to the Deleted Files menu, and you can use the Filter option or the search box to locate your deleted files quickly.
-Then you just need to check and tick the searched items and press Recover to bring them back.
+Then you need to preview and tick the searched items and then press Recover to bring them back.